grygy/pv217-microservices-materials/08/README.md

 ![Monitoring architecture](./img/metrics_architecture.jpg)

+### Micrometer

+Micrometer is an observability facade that supports multiple monitoring systems like Prometheus, Graphite, InfluxDB, etc. It provides a way to collect metrics and send them to the monitoring system.

 ### Micrometer metrics

 Micrometer metrics provide a way to collect metrics and send them to the monitoring system.
-With the `micrometer-registry-prometheus` extension, we can send metrics to Prometheus, such as memory usage, CPU usage, latency, custom metrics, etc.
+With the `micrometer-registry-prometheus` extension, we can send metrics to Prometheus (metrics registry), such as memory usage, CPU usage, latency, custom metrics, etc.

 Micrometer monitors the state of the application and exposes those metrics on the `/q/metrics` endpoint for Prometheus to scrape.